 Updated as at 6 August 2019.
-The Guide is a living document, and NACLC invites feedback and contributions.
+The Guide is a living document, and CLCs Australia invites feedback and contributions.
 While definitions of service types are now largely fixed, other text may be edited for clarification.
-Additional Case Studies and Resources may also be added.
+Additional Case Studies and Resources may also be developed.

 Each page in the Guide is headed with a date of last update, and more details about version history can be found at the bottom of the page.